 The National Elections Commission, upon receipt of the bill of exceptions, forwarded the records of the proceedings to the Supreme Court, as required by Article 83(c) of the Constitution, allowed subsequently by the filing of returns to the bill of exceptions.
 Notwithstanding, while we view the belated filing of the Returns to the appellant's bill of exceptions as regrettable, we believe that for the purpose of highlighting the defenses raised by the Commission in support of the action of its Election Magistrate, the Ruling of its Chief Dispute Hearing Officer and the decision of its Board of Commissioners, we should quote the said "Returns".
 The four-count "Returns" reads, as follows:

-Pursuant to its constitutional and statutory mandate, the Co-Appellee National Elections Commission conducted the Special Senatorial Election of December 20, 2014 throughout the fifteen counties of the Republic of Liberia, including Lofa County.
-Appellant Alliance for Peace and Democracy (APD) filed a complaint with the NEC alleging that:
+Pursuant to its constitutional and statutory mandate, the Co- Appellee National Elections fifteen counties of the Republic of Liberia, including Lofa County.
+Appellant Alliance for Peace and